- Elgar original reference

 Chapter 12: The Role of Teams and Communities in the Emergence of Organizational Routines

-Patrick Cohendet and Patrick Llerena Routines and in particular ‘organizational routines’ are at the core of an evolutionary approach to the ﬁrm.
+12 The role of teams and communities in the emergence of organizational routines Patrick Cohendet and Patrick Llerena Routines and in particular ‘organizational routines’ are at the core of an evolutionary approach to the ﬁrm.
 However, as Felin and Foss (2004) write, ‘While references abound to notions of organizational routines and capabilities, at present in evolutionary economics and strategy we have (1) no theory of their origin, (2) no agreed upon, clear deﬁnition, (3) no measurement and (4) no clear understanding of how exactly they relate to competitive advantage . . . the problem is to a considerable extent with the collectivist roots of routines and capabilities-based work, which sideline the individual, and scarcely allow for individual-level explanation’ (Felin and Foss, 2004, p.
 23).
 Our contribution is to explore the context of emergence of routines, their evolutions and the consequence of an evolutionary approach to the ﬁrm.
 In their seminal contribution, Nelson and Winter (NW) (1982) underlined two main dimensions of routines.
 On the one side, there is a cognitive and coordination dimension when considering that routines encompass the organization’s knowledge basis and they constitute the organizational memory (‘organizations remember by doing’, NW, 1982, p.
 99).
 Routines guarantee the regularity and predictability of individual behaviour necessary for collective action, to ‘guide or direct an unfolding action sequence that has been stored in some localized or distributed form’ (Cohen et al., 1996, p.
 683).
-As Paoli and Prencipe (2003) underlined, ‘Routines embody the successful solutions to problems solved by the organization in the past.
-They are retrieved and executed whenever the organization faces a problem resembling...
+As Paoli and Prencipe (2003) underlined, ‘Routines embody the successful solutions to problems solved by the organization in the...

 You are not authenticated to view the full text of this chapter or article.